Gabaldonlab/meTAline/README.md

 # Target rules
 The target rules currently available to use are:

-- rule **all**: Outputs the [Kraken2](https://github.com/DerrickWood/kraken2) taxonomic assignation in [Krona](https://github.com/marbl/Krona) format, as well as extracting the desired reads.
+- rule **all**: From trimming and filtering of the reads, to host removal (if indicated the host genome) to taxonomy assignment based on kraken2 and metaphlan4.
+Functional prediction based on Humann.
+It also includes other functuionalities such as representation of the taxonomy assignment by krona, extraction of desired reads, etc.
-- rule **krona_and_reads**: This rule is used if you already have the kraken2 taxonomic assignation and you want to generate the krona images and extract reads
+- rule **krona_and_reads**: This rule is used if you already have the kraken2 taxonomic assignment and you want to generate the krona images and extract reads (e.g extraction of unclassified reads).
-- rule **taxonomy_assignation:**: This rule is used if you already have the concatenated/unmapped reads and you want to perform the taxonomic assignment without running the initial steps of the pipeline
+- rule **taxonomy_assignment:**: This rule is used if you already have the concatenated/unmapped reads and you want to perform the taxonomic assignment without running the initial steps of the pipeline.
-- rule **biom_format**: This rule is used if you already have the Kraken2 and bracken assignment and you want to pass from their reports to biom format for further analysis
+- rule **biom_format**: This rule is used if you already have the Kraken2 assignment and you want to pass from their reports to biom format for further analysis
 - rule **R_Analysis**: This rule is used to make a basic R analysis and plotting alpha diversity.
+- Rule **BioBakery**: This rule is to perform the taxonomy and functional profiling using Biobakery tools based on gene markers: Metaphlan4 and Humann.

 # Benchmark